PlanB-Network/bitcoin-learning-management-system/README.md

 We use [Nx](https://nx.dev) to manage the monorepo and Docker to run the development environment.

-To start the development environment, run `docker compose -f dev/compose.yml up --build -V -d`.
+To start the development environment, run :

+1. `pnpm i`
+2. `pnpm nx run-many --target=build`
+3. `docker compose up --build -V`

 This will start all the necessary containers.

 On the first run, you will need to run the migrations.
 To do so, run `pnpm nx run database:migrations:run`.
 If at any moment you need to rerun the migrations (for example, if you change the database schema), you can run the same command adding the `--drop` flag to drop the database before running the migrations.